Skip to main content

 Image from Gyazo

-After configuring, click [Update] to save the settings.
+After the configuration is complete, click [Update] to save the settings.

 Checking the display

-Click the [Preview] button in the upper right corner of the rule editing page to check the display, and you can confirm that the link destination of the logo has been changed.
+Click the [Preview] button in the upper right corner of the rule editior page to verify the changes.
+Here, you can confirm that the link destination of the logo has been changed.

 Image from Gyazo